ricebiceps/Meet_the_Grocers/convergence.md

-# Physical activity curation for physicall impaired
+# Physical activity curation for physicaly impaired
 Pros:
 * More diverse, more inclusive
 * Achieves a health goal